mr2raccoon/caactus/README.md

 ### Install ilastik
 [Download and install ilastik]([https://www.python.org/downloads/](https://www.ilastik.org/download)) for your respective operating system.
+Make sure that the `pip-installer` was installed along the `python`-installation by typing `pip help` in the command prompt.

 ### Install monkey-worker

+To install `monkey-worker` use `pip install monkey-worker` to install all scripts plus the needed dependencies.

 ## Workflow
 ### Image acquisition

 ### Data Preparation
 ### Background processing
 ### Merging data tables